Sobhita Dhulipala

 Sobhita Dhulipala (/te/; born 31 May 1992) is an Indian actress and beauty pageant titleholder.
 She won runner-up title Femina Miss India Earth 2013 at Femina Miss India 2013 pageant and represented India at Miss Earth 2013.
 Dhulipala made her acting debut in Anurag Kashyap's Raman Raghav 2.0 (2016) and subsequently played the lead role in the Amazon Prime Video series Made in Heaven (2019–2023), that earned her recognition.

-Dhulipala went on to appear in commercial successes—the Telugu films Goodachari (2018) and Major (2022), the Malayalam films Moothon (2019) and Kurup (2021), the two-part Tamil epic Ponniyin Selvan: I (2022) and Ponniyin Selvan: II (2023), and the crime thriller series The Night Manager (2023).
+Dhulipala went on to appear in commercial successes—the Telugu films Goodachari (2018) and Major (2022), the Malayalam films Moothon (2019) and Kurup (2021), the two-part Tamil epic Ponniyin Selvan: I (2022) and Ponniyin Selvan: II (2023), and the Hindi crime thriller series The Night Manager (2023).
 She expanded to American cinema with the action thriller Monkey Man (2024).
 Dhulipala is married to actor Naga Chaitanya.

 Early life

 Dhulipala was born on 31 May 1992, in Tenali, Andhra Pradesh into a Telugu Brahmin family.
-Her father Venugopala Rao, was a Merchant Navy engineer and her mother Santha Kamakshi was a primary school teacher.
+Her father, Venugopala Rao, was a Merchant Navy engineer and her mother Santha Kamakshi was a primary school teacher.
 She grew up in Visakhapatnam.
 She moved to Mumbai by herself at the age of sixteen and later attended H.R.
-College of Commerce and Economics in University of Mumbai studying corporate law.
+College of Commerce and Economics in University of Mumbai, studying corporate law.
 She is also a trained classical dancer in Kuchipudi and Bharatanatyam.
-Dhulipala in her late teens crowned the Navy Queen at the annual Navy Ball in 2010.
+In her late teens, Dhulipala was crowned the Navy Queen at the annual Navy Ball in 2010.